ctdeveloper-solutions/.github/profile/README.md

 - **Operating Systems**: Deep expertise in Linux environments
 - **APIs**: Expertise in designing and implementing RESTful APIs for scalable solutions

 Our team is dedicated to building platforms from scratch, tailored to meet diverse industry needs.
-Together with my two partners, we’ve successfully delivered several projects across various domains, always ensuring top-notch quality and reliability.
+Together with my partners, we’ve successfully delivered several projects across various domains, always ensuring top-notch quality and reliability.

 ### 🛠️ Our Strengths
 - Robust and scalable solutions designed with efficiency and security in mind.